Mendocino County Today: Monday, Nov. 20, 2017

 SECOND ANNUAL PRINT SALE at Noyo Printworks

-Greetings !!
+Greetings!
 We are making plans for hosting the Second Annual Print Sale for Noyo Printworks.
 The opening reception is scheduled for Friday, December 1st.

 We have outlined various details in preparation for presenting artwork for the show and sale.

-The sale be open to the public on:
+The sale will be open to the public on:

 This would maximize public awareness and access to Noyo Printworks and hopefully stimulate interest and sales of work in support of the exhibiting artists and Noyo Printworks in general.